Is the price of hearing protection linked to how good it is?

 These are the Flare ISOLATEPro and because I am an absolute idiot I paid £50 for a pair of these ear plugs.
 They have an SNR of 36 dB, which is high, indeed ridiculously too high for most workplaces.
 As well as nothing-useful extreme performance they are also supremely painful.

-Hell, if you are going to spend £50 on hearing protection then for the same price you may as well buy the ISOTunes Air Defender - a supremely comfortable ear muff which also has bluetooth for good-quality-sounding all-day music playback.
+For that matter, if you are going to spend £50 on hearing protection then for the same price you may as well buy the ISOTunes Air Defender - a supremely comfortable ear muff which also has Bluetooth for good-quality-sounding all-day music playback.

 So as with ear muffs, spending more on ear plugs is no guarantee of ‘better’ protection.